Coronavirus Vaccine

 a vaccine was marketed in 2019 within a reasonably short period, however, the

-vaccine had to be withdrawn because in post vaccine patients when were re-infected with dengue, the symptoms were much more severe than in people who were not vaccinated.
+vaccine had to be withdrawn because, in post-vaccine patients who were re-infected with dengue, the symptoms were much more severe than in people who were not vaccinated.

 The